-According to Dutch law, a petition to the district court must be filed before starting legal proceedings, so it’s possible to seize assets from your debtor.
+According to Dutch law, a petition to the District Court must be filed before starting legal proceedings, so it’s possible to seize the assets from your debtor.

 You are obliged to start legal proceedings within a fortnight after the date of the seizure, or it will be considered expired.
-Seizures will also expire if the debtor goes bankrupt.
+Seizure will also expire if the debtor goes bankrupt.

 Once you have a verdict, the seized assets can be liquidated by the bailiff.
 During the procedure, the debtor is not allowed to do anything with the seized assets.

-The debtor is also able to offer other means of security, such as mortgages and assignment of debts or assets, either through a contract or via a notary.
+The debtor can also offer other means of security, such as mortgages and assignments of debt or assets, either through a contract or via notary.

 (End of chapter 3 - Safeguarding measures)